-Cheesecake Factory acquires Fox Restaurant Concepts, North Italia remaining stake
+Cheesecake Factory to acquire Fox Restaurant Concepts, North Italia remaining stake

 The Cheesecake Factory agreed to the acquisition of Fox Restaurant Concepts and the purchase the remainder of North Italia that it does not already own.
 Upon closing, the transaction offers the sellers $308M before additional cash payments of $45 million made over the next four years.
 Fox Restaurant Concepts owns and operates 45 restaurants in seven states and Washington, D.C.